 The exhaust system should not have any loose parts inside.
 If it rattles when shaken, replace or repair it.

 Below is a normal exhaust from a Top 80 (other engines similar).
 The holes are well defined and clean.
-This engine uses AVGAS with the TCP fuel additive and 100% synthetic oil (Amsoil Dominator).

 The engine can run rich from a misadjusted or defective carburetor or a defective ignition system including a bad spark plug.
 Unburned fuel (soot) will slowly build up in the cooler parts of the exhaust system and, particularly, in the muffler.
 Using cheap oil (rather than 100% pure synthetic oil) or too much oil in the fuel mix can also cause the formation of excessive soot.